stellar/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 ## Configuring a Standalone Stellar-Core

-By default, the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) will configure Horizon with captive core ingestion to use [Stellar Testnet](https://developers.stellar.org/docs/fundamentals-and-concepts/testnet-and-pubnet#testnet) network.
+By default, the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) will configure Horizon with captive core ingestion to use the test network.

 To run the containers on a private stand-alone network, run `./start.sh standalone`.
 When you run Stellar Core on a stand-alone network, a root account will be created by default.
 It will have a balance of 100 billion Lumens and the following key pair: